CSCfi/csc-user-guide/docs/apps/visit.md

 # VisIt

 VisIt is an open source, versatile software for scientific visualization.
-VisIt is available on Puhti-rhel8 and we recommend [the Puhti-rhel8 web interface remote desktop](../computing/webinterface/desktop.md) for running the GUI.
+VisIt is available on Puhti and we recommend [the Puhti web interface remote desktop](../computing/webinterface/desktop.md) for running the GUI.
 [NoMachine](nomachine.md) can be used as a fallback option.